h294liu/h294liu.github.io/research.md

     <div class="text-container">
         <h4 id="paragraph2">Understanding Hydrologic Processes</h4>
         <p>
         Our research addresses two key questions: What are the generation mechanisms of hydrologic extreme events, and what are the dominant hydrologic processes in different landscapes?
-We classify and assess the changes of extreme events in occurrence and magnitude under climate change.
+In detail, we classify and assess the changes of extreme events in occurrence and magnitude under climate change.
 Also, we identify the dominant hydrologic processes in various landscapes, providing a foundation for developing regionally tailored hydrologic models.
         </p>
     </div>
 </div>